-a) To develop capacity for observation and analyzing social realities.

-b) To develop an understanding of needs, problems and programmes for different target groups.

-c) To develop an understanding of the role of a social worker in different settings.

-d) To develop skills in observation, interview, recording, group discussions and leadership.
+- a) To develop capacity for observation and analyzing social realities. - b) To develop an understanding of needs, problems and programmes for different target groups. - c) To develop an understanding of the role of a social worker in different settings. - d) To develop skills in observation, interview, recording, group discussions and leadership. - e) To develop skills in report writing and use of supervision.

-- Concurrent Fieldwork Placement in school / anganwadi / agency setting. - Conducting at least two Social Case Works. - Conducting at least one Social Group Work. - Interaction with social work practitioners.
+- o Concurrent Fieldwork Placement in school / anganwadi / agency setting. - o Conducting at least two Social Case Works. - o Conducting at least one Social Group Work. - o Interaction with social work practitioners.